-- 3.1 Section 27 of the Localism Act 2011 (the Act) provides that a relevant authority (of which Tonbridge and Malling Borough Council is one) must promote and maintain high standards of conduct by members and co-opted members of the Council.
-In discharging this duty, the Council must adopt a code dealing with the conduct that is expected of members when they are acting in that capacity.
+3.1 autho prome member code section 27 of the Localism Act 2011 (the Act) provides that a relevant uthority (of which Tonbridge and Malling Borough Council is one) must romote and maintain high standards of conduct by members and co-opted nembers of the Council.
+In discharging this duty, the Council must adopt a ode dealing with the conduct that is expected of members when they are cting in that capacity.

-- 3.2 Section 28 of the Act provides that the Council must secure that its code of conduct is, when viewed as a whole, consistent with the following principles:-
+3.2 Section 28 of the Act provides that the Council must secure that its code of conduct is, when viewed as a whole, consistent with the following principles:-

-- (a) Selflessness;
+(a) Selflessness;

-- (b) Integrity;
+(b) Integrity;

-- (c) Objectivity;
+(c) Objectivity;

-- (d) Accountability;
+(d) Accountability;

-- (e) Openness;
+(e) Openness;

-- (f) Honesty;
+(f) Honesty;

-- (g) Leadership.
+(g) Leadership.

-- 3.3 The Council has adopted the Kent Code of Conduct for Members (attached at JTG 1) in which the following paragraphs are included:-
+3.3 The Council has adopted the Kent Code of Conduct for Members (attached at JTG 1) in which the following paragraphs are included:-

 "Preamble

-- (B) The Code is based on the Seven principles of Public Life under section 28(1) of the Localism Act, which are set out in Annexe 1. - (C) This Preamble and Annex 1 doe not form part of the Code, but you should have regard to them as they will help you to comply with the Code.
+(B) The Code is based on the Seven principles of Public Life under section 28(1) of the Localism Act, which are set out in Annexe 1.

+(C) This Preamble and Annex 1 doe not form part of the Code, but you should have regard to them as they will help you to comply with the Code.

+Scope

+You must comply with this Code whenever you act in your capacity as a Member or Co-opted Member of the Authority.

+General obligations

+3